Redislabs-Solution-Architects/redis-aws-bedrock-workshop/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/redis-developer/financial-vss)

 </div>

+Within this lab, you'll explore some of the most common usage patterns we are seeing with our customers for Generative AI.
+We will show techniques for generating text and images, creating value for organizations by improving productivity.
+This is achieved by leveraging architecting Retrieval Augumented Generation framework to help in composing emails, summarizing text, answering questions, building chatbots, and creating images.
+While the focus of this workshop is for you to gain hands-on experience implementing these patterns via Redis and AWS Bedrock APIs.
+You will also have an option of exploring integration with open-source packages like [LangChain](https://python.langchain.com/docs/integrations/vectorstores/redis).

+Labs include:
+- **01 - Text Generation** \[Estimated time to complete - 45 mins\]
+    - Text generation with Bedrock
+    - Text summarization with Titan and Claude
+    - QnA with Titan
+    - Entity extraction
+- **02 - Knowledge bases and RAG** \[Estimated time to complete - 45 mins\]
+    - Managed RAG retrieve and generate example
+    - Langchain RAG retireve and generate example
+- **03 - Model customization** \[Estimated time to complete - 30 mins\]
+    - Coming soon
+- **04 - Image and Multimodal** \[Estimated time to complete - 30 mins\]
+    - Bedrock Titan image generator
+    - Bedrock Stable Diffusion XL
+    - Bedrock Titan Multimodal embeddings
+- **05 - Agents** \[Estimated time to complete - 30 mins\]
+    - Customer service agent
+    - Insurance claims agent
+- **06 - Open source examples (optional)** \[Estimated time to complete - 30 mins\]
+    - Langchain Text Generation examples
+    - Langchain KB RAG examples
+    - Langchain Chatbot examples
+    - NVIDIA NeMo Guardrails examples
+    - NodeJS Bedrock examples

 *A detailed set of Jupyter notebooks to teach semantic search and RAG patterns over public financial 10k documents with different Redis clients and integrations including: [redis-py](https://redis-py.readthedocs.io/en/stable/index.html), [redisvl](https://redisvl.com), and [langchain](https://python.langchain.com/docs/integrations/vectorstores/redis).*